-- Online versions of Australian newspapers through major full-text databases such as Factiva and PressReader which are available to registered users of the Library via our e-Resources.
+- Online versions of Australian newspapers through major full-text databases such as PressReader and Newsbank Access World News, which are available to registered users of the Library via our e-Resources.

-The Newspapers and Family History zone has current issues - usually the most recent 3 months - of all Australian capital city daily newspapers.
+The Newspapers and Family History zone has many issues of all Australian capital city daily newspapers.

 The Library also has many Australian newspapers published in languages other than English for the various ethnic communities in Australia.
 Newspapers can be found by title on the Library catalogue and also by subject terms or geographic location, see Searching the catalogue.